floathub/sfh/README.md

 including [gpsd](http://catb.org/gpsd/).
 A typical GPSD setup will serve out position (GPS) data on port 2947.

 Whatever your source and setup, you need to know the hostname and port where NMEA data is being served over TCP.
-The hostname will often be 127.0.0.1 and/or localhost, but will depend on your particular setup and configuration.
+The hostname will often be 127.0.0.1 and/or localhost, but will depend on your particular configuration.

 ### Usage